-In some states in the USA, there is an obligation of the franchisor to repurchase inventory of franchisee upon termination of franchise.
-For example, under the Wisconsin Fair Dealership Law a franchisor shall repurchase all inventories sold by the franchisor to the franchisee for resale under the franchise agreement at the fair wholesale market value.
+In some states in the USA, there is an obligation of the franchisor to repurchase inventory of franchisee upon termination of the franchise.
+For example, under the Wisconsin Fair Dealership Law, a franchisor shall repurchase all inventories sold by the franchisor to the franchisee for resale under the franchise agreement at the fair wholesale market value.
 Under the California Franchise Relations Act, where a franchisor terminates a franchise other than in accordance with the Act, he shall offer to repurchase the franchisee’s resalable current inventory at the lower of the fair wholesale market value or the price paid by the franchisee.
 Similar statutory protections of the franchisee’s investment exist in Connecticut, Iowa, Michigan, Washington, and Minnesota.

 Breach of Franchise Agreement by Franchisee

 As an example according to American Law, a case of breach of contract by franchisee between 7-Eleven, Inc. v.
 Chaudhry was summarized as follows – A convenience store franchisor sued its franchisee for breach of three separate franchise agreements, fraudulent conveyance, and unfair trade practices stemming from the franchisee’s failure to maintain a minimum net worth of $10,000 per store.
-When 7-Eleven terminated the franchises, it conducted changeover audits that revealed unpaid balances on the three open accounts and fraudulent transfers of inventory among the franchisee’s stores.
+When 7-Eleven terminated the franchises, it conducted change over audits that revealed unpaid balances on the three open accounts and fraudulent transfers of inventory among the franchisee’s stores.
 The court granted 7-Eleven summary judgment, based on the franchisee’s failure to respond to requests for admissions and its lack of opposition to the motion, and awarded 7-Eleven damages and legal fees of $567,930.64.

 Breach of Franchise Agreement by Franchisor

 The franchisee is required to show that the franchisor broke key terms of the franchise agreement.
 The breach of the franchise agreement has to be extensive.
 So much so that it becomes practically impossible for the franchisee to continue operating the franchise.
-For instance, the franchisor failures to provide training and support as agreed, fraud with respect to potential profits, failure to protect the franchisee’s business opportunity or territory.
+For instance, the franchisor failures to provide training and support as agreed, fraud concerning potential profits, failure to protect the franchisee’s business opportunity or territory.

 - Franchise Contract with No Termination Clause

-The circumstances in which a franchisor may terminate a franchise agreement are generally governed by termination clauses in the franchise agreement.
+The circumstances in which a franchisor may terminate a franchise agreement are generally governed by termination provisions in the franchise agreement.
 However, there are also some franchise contracts with no termination clause, and the termination of this kind of agreement is usually based on expiry of agreement or legislation of the state.

 Expiry of Franchise Contract

 There are some countries that impose a minimum term for the franchise agreement.
-A minimum term ensures that the franchisee has a chance to recoup its initial investment into the franchised business.
+A minimum duration ensures that the franchisee has a chance to recoup its initial investment into the franchised business.
 In Malaysia, the franchise agreement must be for a minimum period of five years.
-In Italy the term is three years.
+In Italy, the term is three years.
 The Indonesian legislation requires a minimum term of 10 years for Master Franchise Agreements.

 Legislation on Franchise Contract

-Nowadays, the franchise business system has obtained wide attentions of many states.
-The attention of the states then encourages them to regulate franchise with special requirements, as the absence of franchise legislation obviously gives a detrimental effect on the position of the parties, particularly in the position of the franchisee.
+Nowadays, the franchise business system has obtained extensive attentions of many states.
+The attention of the states then encourages them to regulate franchise with special requirements, as the absence of franchise legislation obviously gives a detrimental effect on the position of the parties, particularly in the area of the franchisee.
 For instance, because franchising is not legislated for a particular problem, in some South American countries, a franchise agreement may be terminated without invoking any cause in the absence of legislation to the contrary covering distribution or agency agreements.
 In the USA, because of the huge franchisor-franchisee imbalance of power and massive franchise fraud.
 18 states have passed franchise investment or similar laws.
-These laws’ main purposes were to prevent franchise fraud and to address this imbalance.
+These laws’ primary purposes were to prevent franchise fraud and to address this imbalance.

-Therefore, although the parties did not provide any termination clause in their contract, the contract can still be terminated automatically on the basis of special circumstances as mandated in the state’s legislation, such as:
+Therefore, although the parties did not provide any termination clause in their contract, the contract can still be terminated automatically on the basis of exceptional circumstances as mandated in the state’s legislation, such as: